Sheedy21/casa0018/Assessment/Reports/README.md

 *probably ~200 words and images are good!*

 ## Research Question
-What is the problem you are trying to solve

-*probably 1 or 2 sentences*
+The research question of this work is how to identify a human face from an image or video frame more accurately.

 ## Application Overview
 Thinking back to the various application diagrams you have seen through the module - how would you describe an overview of the building blocks of your project - how do they connect, what do the component parts include.